Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Introduction

-It is a natural question whether Inequalities (\ref{bdi}) and Inequalities (\ref{mainequ}) can be realized.
-We will prove that the left-hand of both are not realized. \begin{theorem} Let $M$ be an orientable, closed or cusped hyperbolic $3$-manifold, then
+It is a natural question whether \eqref{bdi} and (\ref{mainequ}) can be realized.
+Brock and Dunfield show that the left-hand inequality of \eqref{bdi} is qualitatively sharp, by constructing a sequence of manifolds $M_n$ and $\phi_n \in H^1(M_n)$ such that $\frac{\| \phi_n \|_{Th}}{\| \phi_n \|_{L^2}\sqrt{\vol(M_n)}}$ is a constant.
+The manifolds $M_n$ cover a fixed manifold $M$.
+The Thurston norm scales linearly in terms of the degree of the cover by the deep work of Gabai \cite{gdFolitopo} while the $L^2$-norm scales by the square root of the degree.
+Quantitatively, Anil and Dunfield \cite{anilnathan} find examples of $M$ on which the left-hand inequality of \eqref{bdi} is $99.6\%$ sharp.
+Thus it is surprising that we prove that the left-hand of \eqref{bdi} is never realized.
+This holds similarly in the cusped case. \begin{theorem} Let $M$ be a closed or cusped $3$-manifold.
+Then

-for $\alpha \in H^1(M)$ for closed $M$ and $\alpha \in \lh(M)$ for cusped $M$. \end{theorem} For the closed case, the obstruction comes from the fact that a harmonic $1$-form cannot have constant length.
-In particular, it follows from the fact that the second fundamental form of a minimal surface in a space form is the real part of a holomorphic quadratic differential, with $4g-4$ zeros, and cannot be everywhere nonzero.
-We provide two more proofs, one from \cite{noflowgeodesichyper} which proves the non-existence of smooth vector fields whose flow lines are all geodesic.
-The other is from non-existence of geometric foliations, from \cite{wwNonexigeometricflow}.
-The non-compact case is surprisingly easier, due to the exponential decay of a harmonic $1$-form near infinity (\Cref{decayharmonicform}).
-We see a nice interaction between harmonic forms and minimal surface in Section \ref{sharpFunctionalSection}.
-We end by defining two functionals on $\Psi\coloneqq$ \{Closed or cusped orientable hyperbolic $3$-manifold\} in \Cref{functional}.
+where $\alpha \in H^1(M)$ for closed $M$ and $\alpha \in \lh(M)$ for cusped $M$. \end{theorem} When $M$ is closed, one obstruction for the equality to be realized is that a harmonic $1$-form on a hyperbolic manifold cannot have constant length.
+In particular, this follows from the fact that the second fundamental form of a minimal surface in a space form is the real part of a holomorphic quadratic differential, with $4g-4$ zeros, and cannot be everywhere nonzero.
+In a private communication, F. Pallete pointed out an obstruction coming from the area of a stable minimal surface in hyperbolic $3$-manifolds, which constitutes another point of view.
+For details, see \Cref{noFormConstLength}.
+We provide two additional points of view in \Cref{sharpFunctionalSection}.
+One is from dynamic theory \cite{noflowgeodesichyper}, which proves the non-existence of smooth vector fields whose flow lines are all geodesic.
+The other concerns the non-existence of geometric foliations \cite{wwNonexigeometricflow}.
+The noncompact case is easier due to the exponential decay of a harmonic $1$-form near infinity (\Cref{decayharmonicform}).
+We see a nice interaction between harmonic forms, minimal surfaces, and foliations in Section \ref{sharpFunctionalSection}.
+We end by defining two functionals on $\Psi\coloneqq$ \{Closed or cusped orientable hyperbolic $3$-manifolds\} in \Cref{functional}:

 and